Sugar Land Modification Attorney

 Regarding requests for changes to child support, the party asking for modification must show proof of a material and substantial change in the circumstances of either the child or a parent.
 Courts accept proof of a substantial increase or decrease in one parent’s income or a substantial increase in a child’s expenses.

 The process of modifying custody and support orders in Texas can be complex.
 It involves several steps, including filing a petition, presenting evidence, and attending hearings.
-It’s important to work with an experienced Sugar Land modification lawyer to navigate the legal process effectively.
+It’s important to work with an experienced Sugar Land divorce modification lawyer to navigate the legal process effectively.

 The process can differ depending on whether the modification is related to custody or support, but the steps generally include the following: